Deploying Trilio For Kubernetes with OpenShift & Red Hat Advanced Cluster Management Policies | Trilio

 • Create a namespace-based backup

-Creating a policy that creates a namespace-based backup using TVK helps to achieve the earlier-mentioned steps for a single namespace.
+Creating a policy that creates a namespace-based backup using T4K helps to achieve the earlier-mentioned steps for a single namespace.
 Let’s take a look at how to apply the policy.
 For this example, the namespace is mysql, with the MySQL application running.
 Run the following command to receive a list of mysql applications:

 # oc get all -n mysql